SAMPLEDemonstration data for an Islington rear extension. Your report covers your postcode, your constraints, your odds.Get yours — £9

 Every council operates differently.
 Here are the specific fees, timelines, and links for making an application to Islington Council.

-Householder application fee
+Householder fee

 8 weeks